Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Unhinged, grotesque, perverted – traits of a monster.

 *Symmetry Stranger claims that I am afraid of Julija because she is something that lurks underneath my formality.
-She is something degenerate – a creature that was breathing unearthly air and stared too long into the sun.*
+She is something degenerate – a creature who was deprived of motherly warmth, and who stared too often into the sun while breathing unearthly air.*

 My reply: “Painful.
-But you gather what I am from all that was written with cold, inhuman indifference.
+But you gather what I am from all that was said with cold, inhuman indifference.
 The pain you are inflicting on me is similar to the pain I knew in the old days.
 It feels almost like a sedative.
 Why?”

 *Symmetry Stranger: “Because that pain is pure and not unlike the Red Fortress.
 Even though it is cold, it reveals your defects.”*